briancaffey/django-step-by-step/vuepress-docs/docs/topics/twelve-factor-app/README.md

 ## X: Dev/prod parity

-This project makes dev/prod partiy somewhat trivial.
-Using Infrastrucutre as Code, we can be condifent that two environments will only vary by the values that are passed in through through environment variables.
-If the only difference between two application stacks is the subdomain, then we can expect that everything else about the two applications is similar and that none of the other resources between the two enviroments will be shared.
+This project makes dev/prod parity somewhat trivial.
+Using Infrastructure as Code, we can be confident that two environments will only vary by the values that are passed in through through environment variables.
+If the only difference between two application stacks is the subdomain, then we can expect that everything else about the two applications is similar and that none of the other resources between the two environments will be shared.

 ## XI: Logs